Ken Block’s Hoonigan Merges With Wheel Pros

-After selling off DC Shoes, Block started a new brand called Hoonigan, a portmanteau of “goon” and “hooligan.”
+After selling off DC Shoes, Block started a new brand called Hoonigan, a portmanteau of “hoon” (Australian and New Zealand slang for a person who drives recklessly for attention) and “hooligan.”
 Hoonigan started as an apparel line, but Block eventually expanded it into an all-encompassing automotive lifestyle brand that includes motorsports teams, apparel, an online performance parts shop, and a YouTube channel with 4.5 million subscribers.

 It looks like all of the time and effort that Ken Block put into Hoonigan will pay off in a major way.